-Zazen (sitting meditation) must be practiced daily in order to develop the discipline and structure of remaining evermore in the present moment, the place where Zen begins.
+Zazen (sitting meditation) needs to be practiced daily in order to develop the discipline and structure of remaining in the present moment, the place where Zen begins.
 Here are some suggestions for developing a daily zazen practice.

-In the morning, as soon as possible after getting up.
-If you need a beverage or something to eat, by all means but try not to get involved in the newspaper or TV or your computer etc. before your zazen, as the relatively "quiet mind" of the night will be broken.
+Try to sit in the morning, as soon as possible after getting up.
+If you need a beverage or something to eat, that's ok but try not to get involved in the newspaper or TV or your computer, etc. before your zazen, as the relatively "quiet mind" of the night will be broken.
 Try to sit at more or less at the same time every morning.
 After some time, you may wish to add a second sitting in the evening.
-Eventually, two sittings a day are necessary.

-If you can sit with the sangha in the morning, or on some mornings, you are highly encouraged to do so.
+If you can sit with the sangha on some mornings, you are encouraged to do so.
 However, since you will be sitting at home at least some of the time, here are some suggestions for a place to sit:

 If possible, keep your sitting area permanent.
 You can set up a small altar with candle, flowers, incense and even a buddha if you wish.
-(See Altar.)
 If you don't have a zabuton and zafu or bench, use a straight back chair in which to sit until you can purchase the mat and zafu/bench.
+(If you sit on a chair, sit on the first third of the chair without leaning back.
+Keep the same posture as you would on the floor.)
 Don't rig up your own zafu as you may not be getting the right support.
 You can use a blanket on which to sit instead of the zabuton but never sit on the floor without some cushioning underneath.